 I've developed my own state of the art systems with both battery and generator backup power sources to create consistent and stable environments in which to breed the healthiest Berghia possible and each of my small, pampered breeding groups live in dedicated environments with hundreds of litres of water and filtration and only the best equipment, controllers and monitoring systems available to ensure their happiness and wellbeing.

-I adore these little guys and I've been supplying directly to hobbyists, the trade and to public aquariums for a couple of years as a correctly registered UK company and for much longer as a hobby breeder.
-Please do not confuse me or my company (Berghia Direct Ltd) with any other Berghia breeder you may have come across online.
-I do not take advance orders, take money up front, have a waiting list or advertise animals that I do not have.
+I adore these little guys and I've been supplying directly to hobbyists, the trade and to public aquariums for a few years as a business and for much longer as a hobby breeder.
+I got started with Berghia around 8 years ago and I'm just as fascinated now as I was back then!

 All the images on this website were taken by myself and are not "stock photos" from elsewhere.